joachimbbp/spritefire/devnotes.md

     However, there seems to be a memory leak (or something) that causes the program to crash after processing many sprites, especially at a higher "reslolution" (meaning, confusingly, a lower sprite resolution, thus more sprites per image)
     Adding After Effects switcher.
     Upon further investigation, it does not appear to be a memory leak.
 It just crashes at some point.

+    Github actions do not take in raylib, so built out an offline testing case in main which runs the whole project from no resized sprites or database to a final image.
+    Total Time for full offline test:  4.360724434016666 minutes

+    Calling it for now as I want to go work on some other projects but there's still some work to be done (see "next features" section)